sbonaretti/timeSavers/HowTo_manubot.md

   ```

 - Build the manuscript:
+  - make sure the virtual environment is acrive: `conda activate manubot `
   - in `.html` and `.pdf`:
     ```
     sh build/build.sh             # Created files are in `output` and figures are not rendered in `.html`